This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Ask About the Company’s Objectives

 That said, asking the company directly about its objectives and priorities demonstrates that you’re genuinely interested in bringing value to the partnership.
 Remember, your corporate sponsors have objectives, or “missions,” of their own.
-They’ll want to know they’re supporting a nonprofit that aligns with these goals and that the sponsorship can help them achieve it.
+They’ll want to know they’re supporting a nonprofit that aligns with these goals and that the sponsorship can help them achieve them.

 Tell a Story